jdhao/blog_source/learning_emacs_in_one_day.md

 ```

 More advanced way to customize color is to use or install a color theme.
 Emacs
-comes with several builtin themes.
+comes with several built-in themes.

 To find good themes, [MELPA](https://github.com/melpa/melpa) [is a good place to start](https://melpa.org/#/?q=theme&sort=downloads&asc=false).
 A good theme package is [doom-themes](https://github.com/hlissner/emacs-doom-themes).
 It comes with a lot of themes.